-Figure 48.
+Figure 41.
 Selecting the operating mode for the wireless network.

-If you are not going to use the wireless connection, select the Turn off choice of the Mode radio button.
-Click the Next button and then click the Apply button on the opened page.
-After clicking the button, the page for configuring the router to use an IPTV set-top box opens (see the Configuring IPTV section, page 76).
+If you want to disable one or both bands of the wireless network, select the Turn off choice of the Mode radio button and click the Next button.
+On the opened page, select the checkbox corresponding to the band that should be disabled, and click the Next button.
+Then click the Apply button.
+After clicking the button, the page for configuring the router to use an IPTV set-top box opens (see the Configuring IPTV section, page 64).